dacrands/gatsby-blog/src/pages/10-7-18/index.md

 ## Prerequisites
 ---
-My goal is to make this accessible to anyone, including developers who have never used Python.
+My goal is to make this tutorial accessible to front-end developers with limited back-end experience, including developers who have never used Python.
 Luckily, Python syntax is very semantic and intuitive, so hopefully developers from other stacks will have no problem following along with the examples used in this post.

-Being stack agnostic, you will likely get the most out of this post if you have a general understanding of what servers do, how they handle requests, how they respond, etc. Also, if you're a back-end developer, this is not for you.
+That said, you will likely get the most out of this post if you have a general understanding of what servers do, how they handle requests, how they respond, etc. Also, if you're a back-end developer, this is not for you.
 You know what to do already.
 This is for our front-end folks who want to hide their keys, nothing more.

 ## A Minimal Flask App